 Answered By: Ed

-What is the Access PA Catalog:
+Access PA Catalog:

-Searching the Access PA Catalog (https://powerlibrary.org/catalog):
+• Searching the Access PA Catalog - https://powerlibrary.org/catalog:

-• To search the catalog, enter a title, author, or keyword into the search box and click Go!
+• To search the catalog enter a title, author, or keyword into the search box and click Go!

 • On the results page, you can use the Search Filters on the right-side of the screen to limit the results by subject, format, date, and more.

-• Once you locate the material you are looking for, click on the cover for more details.
-If there are several items that match your search they likely represent differences in the way the item was cataloged.
-For the best results, click on the cover that shows the greatest number of copies (the number of copies can be found next to the item’s format listing, in parentheses).
+• For the best results, click on the cover that shows the greatest number of copies (the number of copies can be found next to the item’s format listing, in parentheses).

-• When you are looking at the item’s record, scroll down to see the closest library location which has a copy.
-You can click on a library’s name to find out their address and contact information.
-If you are unsure of your local library, use the Find a PA Library feature located on the POWER Library Books, Movies, and More page (https://powerlibrary.org/catalog), where you can search for PA libraries by zip code.
+• If you are unsure of your local library, use the Find a PA Library feature located on the POWER Library Books, Movies, and More page (https://powerlibrary.org/catalog), where you can search for PA libraries by zip code.

-As a reminder, you cannot place holds through the Access PA catalog.
+• As a reminder, patrons cannot place holds through the Access PA catalog.
 If your local library owns a copy of the material, you will need to place a hold on it through their online catalog.
 If they do not have a copy, you will need to request that item through Interlibrary Loan at your local library.

 POWER Library